Funding Our Schools

 A school district cannot approve a deficit budget (if planned spending will exceed the expected amount of funds available), and districts cannot spend any funds without an approved budget.

-The Erie School District's general fund budget relates the educational programs and services to the district's financial resources; provides for standards on which to evaluate various programs and services; maintains responsibility for stewardship of the public's money; provides for leadership and control; places current expenditures and revenues within the historical framework; and facilitates decision-making.
+The district's general fund budget relates the educational programs and services to the district's financial resources; provides for standards on which to evaluate various programs and services; maintains responsibility for stewardship of the public's money; provides for leadership and control; places current expenditures and revenues within the historical framework; and facilitates decision-making.

 Numerous people affect the budget process.
 These include state and federal elected officials and agencies, the School Board and administrators, community advisory groups, partners, staff input, community/taxpayer input and our most immediate stakeholders: our students, parents and teachers.